zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 **Across regions:**
 - An upgrade moves across Azure globally in a phased manner to prevent Azure-wide deployment failures.
 - A 'phase' can have one or more regions, and an upgrade moves across phases only if eligible VMs in the previous phase upgrade successfully.
-- Geo-paired regions won't be upgraded concurrently and can't be in the same regional phase.
+- Geo-paired regions aren't upgraded concurrently and can't be in the same regional phase.
 - The success of an upgrade is measured by tracking the health of a VM post upgrade.
 VM health is tracked through platform health indicators for the VM.
 For Virtual Machine Scale Sets, the VM health is tracked through application health probes or the Application Health extension, if applied to the scale set.

 **Within a region:**